 In order for your company to succeed on social media, you have to START off with a plan.
 This means that you DO NOT hop on a social media platform and start clicking and posting with nary a strategy in sight.
 Granted, this is fine if you’re using social media for personal reasons.

 No time to read the full post?
-Listen to a summary via the Marketing Minute Podcast below:
+Listen to a summary on the Marketing Minutes with Miss Kemya Podcast:

 However, if you are using social media as a marketing vehicle for your business, you owe it to your business to put a strategy in place FIRST.
 Let’s begin with an overview of the 7-point strategy covered in this infographic.